-The 9 players let go by Man Utd in 2022 and how they’ve fared since leaving
+The 8 players let go by Man Utd last summer and how they’ve fared since

 Before departing Manchester United at the end of last season, Ralf Rangnick called for a major overhaul of the squad, and his successor agreed with a number of big-name players following the Austrian out the door.

 What was a hugely busy summer turned out to be a largely successful one with Casemiro, Lisandro Martinez, Christian Eriksen and Antony all playing big parts in the club’s best season in years.

 Have things gone as well for those that left?
 Let’s take a took…

 Note: This only includes the first-team players that made appearances for United’s senior team.
 It doesn’t include released youth quartet Reece Devine, D’Mani Mellor, Connor Stanley and Martin Svidersky or Lee Grant and Paul McShane, who retired.

 Cavani left United on a free transfer at the end of last season and signed for Valencia.
 He had his moments at Mestalla but hasn’t lived up to the lofty standards he’s set for himself over the years, notching just five goals in 25 La Liga appearances as Los Che only narrowly avoided the drop.